Tips for Keeping the Cozy after Christmas

 - Jan 13

-- 2 min read
+- 3 min read

+January in Alberta doesn’t ease in politely.
+It arrives with intention.
 Long nights.
 Deep cold.
 The kind of quiet that settles into your bones.

 And every year, right around the time the Christmas music stops and the bins come out, there’s that moment—when the house suddenly feels… bare.
 Almost shocked by the absence of twinkle lights and evergreen boughs.
 Like the warmth packed up and left with the ornaments.